-TURBIDITY Contaminant MCL MCLG Level Detected Sample Date Violation Y/N Source of Contamination Turbidity TT=1 NTU for a single measurement 0 0.352 6/19/18 Ν Soil runoff TT= at least 95% of monthly samples<0.3 NTU N/A N/A Ν
+TURB TURBIDITY Cor ntaminant MCL MCLG Level Detected Sample Date Violation Y/N Source of Contamination Turbid litv TT= 1 NTU for a single measurement 0 0.430 2/25/19 Ν Soil runoff Tarbic arcy TT= at least 95% of monthly samples ≤ 0.3 NTU N/A N/A Ν PAW Turbidity TT= 1 NTU for a single measurement 0 0.12 2019 Ν Soil runoff 1 7-44 4 raisialty TT= at least 95% of monthly samples ≤ 0.3 NTU 100% N/A Ν

-TOTAL ORGANIC CARBON (TOC) Contaminant Range of % Removal Required Range of percent removal achieved Number of quarters out of compliance Violation Y/N Sources of Contamination ТОС 35% 45 - 51% 0 Ν Naturally present in the environment
+TOTA TOTAL ORGANIC CARBON (TOC) Contaminant Range of % Removal Required Range of percent removal achieved Number of quarters out of compliance Violation Y/N Sources of Contamination тос 35% 45%-47% 0 Ν Naturally present in the environment PAW тос 25%-35% 18%-30% 0 Ν Naturally present in the environment

 A Source Water Assessment of PWSA's intake water (located on the Allegheny River) was completed in 2010 by the PADEP.
 The Assessment has found that our source water is potentially most susceptible to road deicing materials, accidental spills along railroad tracks, and leaks from submerged pipelines and storage tanks.
 Overall, the Allegheny River Watershed has a moderate risk of significant contamination.
-Summary reports are available on the PADEP website at: www.depgreenport.state.pa.us/elibrary/GetFolder?FolderID=4492 and then selecting "Pittsburgh Water and Sewer Authority.pdf" file in the list or by writing to the PADEP at 400 Waterfront Dr., Pittsburgh, PA 15222.
+Summary reports are available on the PADEP website at: depgreenport.state.pa.us/elibrary/GetFolderlD=4492 and then selecting "Pittsburgh Water and Sewer Authority.pdf" file in the list or by writing to the PADEP at 400 Waterfront Dr., Pittsburgh, PA 15222.
 Complete reports were distributed to municipalities, water supplier, local planning agencies and PADEP regional Office, Records management Unit at 412.442.4217.